Suggested Searches

 There are several types of Sun sensors which operate on different principles.

 Cosine detectors are photocells.
 Their output is the current generated by the cell, which is (roughly) proportional to the cosine of the angle between the sensor boresight and the Sun.
 Typically several cosine detectors (pointing in different directions) are used on a spacecraft for full sky coverage.
-Cosine detectors (e.g., figure 5.5) are inexpensive, low-mass, simple and reliable devices, but their accuracy is typically limited to a few degrees, and they do require analog-to-digital converters.
+These sensors are the most susceptible to albedo effects.
+Cosine detectors (e.g., Figure 5.5) are inexpensive, low-mass, simple and reliable devices, but their accuracy is typically limited to a few degrees, and they do require analog-to-digital converters.

 Quadrant detectors.
-Quadrant sun sensors typically operate by shining sunlight through a square window onto a 2 x 2 array of photodiodes.
+Quadrant Sun sensors typically operate by shining sunlight through a square window onto a 2 x 2 array of photodiodes.
 The current generated by each photodiode is a function of the direction of the Sun relative to the sensor boresight.
 The measured currents from all four cells are then combined mathematically to produce the angles to the Sun.
+While more accurate than Cosine detectors, they have a similar sensitivity to albedo effects.

 Digital Sun Sensor.
-The Sun illuminates a narrow slit behind which, is located a geometric coded bit mask and a number of photodiodes under the mask.
+The Sun illuminates a narrow slit with a number of photodiodes located behind a geometric coded bit mask.
 Depending on the angle to the Sun, the photodiodes will be illuminated as per the geometric pattern resulting in correspondingly different photocurrents which are then amplified and thresholded against an average value.
-Given the known slit geometries, this digital bit output can be then converted to a sun angle.
+Given the known slit geometries, this digital bit output can then be converted to a sun angle.

 Table 5-7: Small Spacecraft Sun Sensors